Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/README.md

     remove: true
   # internal API
   - where:
-      subject: LicenseProfile
-    remove: true
-  - where:
       subject: Extension
       variant: Upgrade
     remove: true

-  # we will release gateway and setting commands in a seperate module
+  # Add back when this API version is added to the controller code
   - where:
-      subject: Gateway
+      subject: Setting
     remove: true

+  # Have a separate cmdlet for them
   - where:
-      subject: Setting
+      subject: Gateway
     remove: true

   # We don't want user to send PATCH to the ESU license API
-  - where:
-      subject: License
-      verb: Update
-    remove: true
   - where:
       subject: License
       verb: Validate